The Day the Earth Moved

 John 6:44 reads as written: "No one can come to me unless the Father...draws them."
 Not "can come more easily."
 Not "can come with an assist."
 Can't come at all without being drawn.
 The center is not your willingness.
 It's God's drawing.

-Ephesians 2:8-9 means what it says: "For by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast."
+Ephesians 2:8-9 means what it says: "For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast."
 Faith is a gift.
 Not something you manufacture.
 Not something you contribute.
 A gift.
 Something done to you, not by you.

 Philippians 1:29: "For it has been granted to you...to believe in him."
 Granted.
 As in: given.
 As in: you did not earn it or generate it yourself.